 The Marcomannic Wars

-Shortly after Lucius returned, a huge coalition army of barbarian tribes from the north, led by King Ballomar of the Marcomanni, invaded the northern provinces, overrunning them.
-They crossed the Alps, Rome’s natural defensive barrier, and rampaged through Italy, finally besieging the Roman city of Aquileia.
+Shortly after Lucius returned, a huge coalition army of barbarian tribes from the north, led by King Ballomar of the Marcomanni, invaded the northern provinces of the Roman Empire.
+They proceeded across the Alps, Rome’s natural defensive barrier, and rampaged through Italy, finally besieging the Italian city of Aquileia.
 This time both Marcus and Lucius took command of the military response and left Rome together to drive the barbarian horde out of Italy and liberate the northern province of Pannonia.
 War in the north would occupy Marcus for most of the rest of his reign and it would also cost the lives of many Romans, including men in senior positions.
 The city of Rome itself was thrown into total panic by the news that a barbarian army had penetrated Italy, because they feared Rome would be sacked.

 People often comment online that the Roman emperors typically adopted their successors and Marcus should have done likewise.
 The precedent for this was set when Julius Caesar adopted Octavian who went on to become Augustus, the first Roman emperor.
 However, the Roman emperors who adopted heirs normally did so because they had no suitable natural heirs of their own.
 For example, Hadrian adopted Antoninus and Antoninus adopted Marcus because they had no sons available to succeed them.
 The Roman people actually believed very strongly in natural succession, just like most barbarian peoples did.
 An emperor who had a natural heir, like Marcus, and chose to bypass him to adopt an heir, would risk creating a rival dynasty and dividing the empire.
 As rivals to the throne were often murdered, adopting a successor would also mean placing his own son’s life in very serious jeopardy.
 (On the other hand, as we’ll see, Marcus possibly did consider adopting an interim successor, Pompeianus, who would perhaps have become emperor if Marcus died while Commodus was still a boy, subsequently appointing Commodus his co-emperor, to rule jointly, when he reached a suitable age.)